Kodular/Documentation/docs/components/drawing-and-animation/ball.md

 |:----:|:-------:|
 |number|0.0|

-The horizontal coordinate of the Ball, increasing as the Ball moves right.
-If the property OriginAtCenter is true, the coodinate is for the center of the Ball; otherwise, it is for the leftmost point of the Ball.
+_The horizontal coordinate of the Ball, increasing as the Ball moves right.
+If the property OriginAtCenter is true, the coodinate is for the center of the Ball; otherwise, it is for the leftmost point of the Ball._

 ### Y

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Ball', 'Y')]]